leanperia/cs145facecheck/README.md

-Our strategy is to use the pretrained neural networks to generate 512-dimensional embedding vectors and use the k-nearest neighbors machine learning model to distinguish embedding vectors for registered individuals.
+Our strategy is to use the pretrained neural networks to generate 512-dimensional embedding vectors and use the k-nearest neighbors machine learning model to classify embedding vectors for registered individuals.
+We use an adjustable threshold L2 norm distance between the target embedding vector and the nearest embedding vector in the database to determine target embedding vector really describes someone in the database or the person in the target image is an unknown person.
+This threshold value will need to be tuned.

 Our recommendation is to upload at least 3 sample photos per registered individual.
 When retraining the kNN model, make sure to use an odd k (1,3,5) and that most individuals